Sex Addiction: What Is It?

 The biological sex addict is someone whose excessive masturbation and pornography viewing has highjacked the sexual response to attaching to images and fantasy.
 This person may have challenges with relational sex.
-Although most people with sex addiction have the biological type as one component of their sex addiction, only about 15 percent (in Dr. Weiss’s experience) are solely biologically based sex addicts.
+Although most people have the biological type as one component of their addiction, only about 15 percent (in Dr. Weiss’s experience) are solely biologically based.

-Research related to sex addiction reveals that most sex addicts have suffered some form of past abuse or neglect.
+Research that most sex addicts have suffered some form of past abuse or neglect.
 This person finds the combination of the messages in the fantasy world and the sexual chemical cocktail to the brain to be a salve for their hurting soul.
 Simply put, they medicate the past pain in their souls with sexual acting out, which is their form of medicine.

 In our clinical experience, 80 percent or more of those who struggle with sex addiction have abandonment, abuse or neglect issues of some type in their past.
 These painful events will ultimately need to be addressed for the sex addict to fully heal.

-The person with this type of sex addiction is looking for a spiritual connection in all the wrong places.
+The person with this type is looking for a spiritual connection in all the wrong places.
 In recovery, we talk about our spiritual hole.
 This person tries sex for this spiritual void and finds it doesn’t scratch the itch over time.

 The person with the trauma based sex addiction has experienced sexual trauma(s) as a child or adolescent.
-This trauma becomes the major repetitive behavior in their sexual addiction.
+This trauma becomes the major repetitive behavior in their addiction.

-For the trauma based sex addict, the trauma determines the flavor of the sexual addiction.
+For the trauma based, the trauma determines the flavor of the sexual addiction.
 Here trauma work will need to be addressed for the addict to heal.